ingemar0720/voucher-pool/README.md

 - Choose postgres as the problem statement has a couple of stable relationships and schema seems to be fixed.
 - Use integration test in service/voucer_test.go as it contains most of business logic.
 It's better to use real DB to test.
+- To simplify the use case, create endpoint to generate voucher on demand, alternatively could create a cronjob to automate the voucher generation and sent it to customer.
+- To simplify the use case, upsert `discount` against `name` in `special offer` table.
+So each `name` of offer will only have 1 `discount`.
+The voucher generated latter with the same offer name will overwrite previous one.

 ### Something to be improved

 - Add DB connection management and retry.
-- Pregenerate voucher code and put into memory cache.
+- Pre-generate voucher code and put into memory cache.
 If the traffic is too high, we don't need to spend compute on random code generation.
-- Migrate used voucher record into differnt table to reduce the future query effort.
+- Migrate redeemed voucher record into differnt table to reduce the query cost.
 Can also do a regular cleanup for that specific table to reduce storage cost.
 - Review error handling of database operation, current code use some customised error msg and shall be refactored.
+- Implement a cronjob to generate the voucher automatically and send notification to customer.
+To do this, we could use a message queue to store notification and send out separately to reduce system load.